go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 	 	* they are enforced at runtime via `STATICALL` opcode.
 	* `pure` functions declares that no state variable can be changed or read.
 		* they can neither read a contract nor modify it.
+  		* pure functions are intended to encourage declarative-style programming without side effects or state.
 * only `view` can be enforced at the EVM level, not `pure`.

 <br>